B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 ::

-	chewBBACA.py AlleleCall -i genomes/complete_genomes/ -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6
+	chewBBACA.py AlleleCall -i genomes/sagalactiae_32_complete_genomes -g tutorial_schema/schema_seed -o results32_wgMLST --cpu 6

-The allele call used the default BLAST Score Ratio (BSR) value of ``0.6`` and took 1m26s to complete (an average of ~2.7 seconds per genome).
-The allele call identified 14,705 novel alleles and added those alleles to the schema, increasing the number of alleles in the schema from 3,127 to 17,832.
+The allele call used the default BLAST Score Ratio (BSR) value of ``0.6`` and took 30s to complete.
+The allele call identified 14,703 novel alleles and added those alleles to the schema, increasing the number of alleles in the schema from 3,127 to 17,830.

 Paralog detection
 :::::::::::::::::